aerospike/aws-cloudformation/README.md

 6. Choose a valid existing keypair.
 If you don't have a keypair in AWS already, [create one first](http://docs.aws.amazon.com/gettingstarted/latest/wah/getting-started-create-key-pair.html)

 7. *(Optional, but suggested)* Enter the URL where CloudFormation can download your customized namespace settings.
 This will be appended to the end of the aerospike.conf file as-is.
+If this option is defined, the default namespaces will be removed.
   * The simplest method is to upload a file to S3, then making the file public.
 The direct link is available via the properties tab of the S3 object.
   * Your custom namespace settings should take advantage of the ephemeral storage at /dev/sdf and your provisioned EBS volume at /dev/sdg.
   * Custom namespace file is everything under the namespace section of aerospike.conf file, including the namespace { } declaration.